-Domain randomization [11 - Tobin 2017] [12 - Loquercio 2019] and domain adaptation [13 - Csurka 2017] [14 - Bousmalis 2017] [15 - Golemo 2018] are methods that seek to reduce the impact of performance decay that is triggered by transferring simulation models to the real-world.
+Domain randomization [11] [12] and domain adaptation [13] [14] [15] are methods that seek to reduce the impact of performance decay that is triggered by transferring simulation models to the real-world.
 Domain randomization takes place during the simulation training of models, where features that are non-relevant to the task, such as lighting condition and the relative position of elements, are changed randomly.
 Models are therefore exposed to a multitude of different environments where important aspects of the environment are kept unchanged.
 Hence, the sim-real problem is minimized in these models because they had learnt to ignore non-informative elements for the real-world task, which may confuse it, through randomization.
 The obvious shortcoming of the domain randomization approach is the greater efforts and costs required to train models in many different simulated environments.

 D. Domain Adaption

 Some proposed solutions viewed the incorporation of labeled real-world data as an answer to the sim-real problem.
 Domain adaption focuses on fine-tuning trained simulation models to bridge the reality gap, so that models can work well in the real-world.
 Labeled data collected from the real-world is often required when constructing the bridge that links simulated models to the real-world.
-There is ongoing effort to

-(An Aside: Combine this with domain adaptation) Domain adaptation [Csurka 2017] [Bousmalis 2017] [Golemo 2018] (Note: DA is a process that allows a machine learning model trained with samples from a simulator to generalize to the real world.
-This approach does not aim to create a perfect simulation to the real world, it only need a sufficiently sophisticated simulation to train the model for the desired task.
-After that, various transfer and fine-tuning methods are applied to build a bridge between the simulated and real domain.
-However, in order to build the bridge to the real world, a small amount of data from the real world still needed and some adaptation techniques relies on implicit assumptions e.g., cluster, continuity assumptions that may not hold for some tasks. i.e., first train models in simulation, and then finetuning its parameters in reality.
-However, in finetuning, it is still required to collect data in the real wminimize the size of labeled data, and therefore preserve the benefits conferred by the training of models in a simulation.
-An example solution is the use of Generative Adversarial Network (GAN) [16 - Goodfellow 2014] in combination with 93 labeled and 186 unlabeled images to successfully deploy simulation-trained visuomotor policies in the real-world (Note: Zhang train models in simulation first, and then fine-tuning its parameters in reality.
-However, in fine-tuning, it is still required to collect data in the real-worl[17 - Zhang 2019].
+There is ongoing effort to minimize the size of labeled data, and therefore preserve the benefits conferred by the training of models in a simulation.
+An example solution is the use of Generative Adversarial Network (GAN) [16] in combination with 93 labeled and 186 unlabeled images to successfully deploy simulation-trained visuomotor policies in the real-world [17].
 Despite the efforts of these works, the reliance on labeled data does negates some of the benefits gained from using a simulator for model training.
 A more satisfactory approach that uses only simulation data is needed.

 E. Representation Learning Using Cross-Modal Variational Auto-Encoder

-A solution that eliminates the need for labeled real-world data uses Cross-Modal Variational Auto-Encoder (CMVAE) [18 - Spurr 2018] for representational learning solely within a simulation environment [19 - Bonatti 2020].
+A solution that eliminates the need for labeled real-world data uses Cross-Modal Variational Auto-Encoder (CMVAE) [18] for representational learning solely within a simulation environment [19].
 The CMVAE feature encoder architecture differed from vanilla autoencoders by possessing only one encoder but having one decoder for each data modalities.
 This work focused on autonomous first-person view (FPV) drone navigation, which is similar in nature to the task of drone racing that only rely on images from a single RGB camera for navigation.